Area Status: Open

 At a Glance

-From Hood River, travel south on Oregon Hwy 281 towards Odell/Dee (it goes by the airport).
+From Hood River, OR travel south on Oregon Hwy 281 towards Odell/Dee (it goes by the airport).
 Just south of the Hood River, turn right towards Dee/Lost Lake.
 Travel approximately 10 miles and turn right to Dee/Lost Lake.
 Cross over the railroad tracks and turn left onto Lost Lake Road.
 Follow Lost Lake Road through the orchards of Dee and a few 90 degree turns.
 3 miles from Dee, stay left toward Lost Lake (Forest Road 13).
 Travel 3 miles and turn left onto Forest Road 18.
 Travel 3 miles and take right fork continuing toward Lolo Pass (Forest Road 18).
 After 5 miles, the road turns to gravel.
 Continue following Lolo Pass Road (Forest Road 18) for another 4 miles.
 Turn left (southeast) at Forest Road 1800-620.
 Travel 0.25 mile to the first hairpin (also the junction of Forest Roads 1800-620 & 1800-640).
 The trailhead is on your right with parking for a few cars.

-From Portland, travel 17.5 miles east of Sandy along US Hwy 26.
+From Portland, OR travel 17.5 miles east of Sandy along US Hwy 26.
 Turn left at East Lolo Pass Road (Truman Road/Forest Road 18) and continue for 10.6 miles.
 Turn right at McGee Creek Road (Forest Road 1810) and travel 1.3 miles.
 Turn right (southeast) at Forest Road 1800-620.
 Travel 0.2 mile to the first hairpin (also the junction of Forest Roads 1800-620 & 1800-640).The trailhead is on your right with parking for a few cars.